Giant Frogs! Sew?

 “Oh c’mon, Steve,” you’re saying.
 “A bridge?
 In Willimantic?”
 Yup.
 Like YOU have a bridge with giant thread spools and giant frogs all over it in YOUR town?

 Of course you don’t.
 And besides, this “Frog Bridge” has become famous in its own right… it is featured prominently in the book, “Weird New England.”
-Furthermore, it has spawned several websites – which do not lack for wives tales, quirky explanations, and fruitless searches for truth.
+Furthermore, it has spawned several website entries – which do not lack for wives tales, quirky explanations, and fruitless searches for truth.

 But that’s why you have CTMQ – THE authority on such important matters.
 So why the frogs and the thread?
 Sit back, relax, and learn… First, the easy part.

 Willimantic is known as the Thread City.
 (Connecticut is fond of historic manufacturing nicknames… Bell Town, Brass City, Silver City, Hardware City – these are all real, by the way.)
 The town was once a very important textile town but since has fallen on some very, very hard times.
-In fact, Willi has more heroin addicts than any other city per capita.
-I just made that up, but I guarantee it is not far off the mark.
-It’s quite sad, actually, because there is a University here (Eastern CT State University) and UConn is only a 12 minute drive away.
+In fact, Willimantic became somewhat infamous after a 2002 series in The Hartford Courant called “Heroin Town” led to a “60 Minutes” feature on it, also called “Heroin Town.”
+It’s quite sad, actually, because there is a University here (Eastern CT State University) and UConn is only a short drive away.

 The frogs have catapulted the bridge to the forefront of American roadside kitsch (if such a thing exists).
 Bill Griffith even devoted a “Zippy the Pinhead” comic strip to the bridge in June 2001.
 It also speaks to the downfall of Willimantic as well.

 Not good enough?
-Ok, I’ll get a bit more in depth: During the French and Indian War in 1754 Windham’s Colonel Eliphalet Dyer raised a local regiment to fight in the French and Indian War.
+Ok, I’ll get a bit more in depth – although still a bit hokey: During the French and Indian War in 1754 Windham’s Colonel Eliphalet Dyer raised a local regiment to fight in the French and Indian War.
 Those left behind felt vulnerable to attack.
-The Windhamites worst fears seemed realized during a steamy-hot June night when unearthly screams emanated from the darkness: Valiant villagers grabbed muskets and fired blindly into the night.’
+The Windhamites’ worst fears seemed realized during a steamy-hot June night when unearthly screams emanated from the darkness: Valiant villagers grabbed muskets and fired blindly into the night.’
 Some believed that the Day of Judgment had arrived, and gave prayer.
 Others hid under their beds.

 The awful truth was revealed at dawn.
 Several hundred dead and dying bullfrogs were discovered in a dried-up millpond, two miles east of the village center.
 They had fought to the death in futile attempts to find moisture in the drought-ridden pond.
 Windham became forever known as the scene of the “Battle of the Frogs.”